 - Your event registration forms

-Rather than making your attendees zoom in and out on the registration form to get from one field to the next, use a content management system that is mobile friendly so you can design your forms to look great on both desktops and mobile devices.
-If you use WordPress, or are looking to switch to this site builder, check out some of the best WordPress plugins for nonprofits that go beyond just mobile responsiveness.
+Rather than making your attendees zoom in and out on the registration form to get from one field to the next, use a content management system that is mobile-friendly so you can design your forms to look great on both desktops and mobile devices.

 5. Maintain Your Website